Generative adversarial networks for image enhancement.

 Alright, let's dive into some gan architectures and see what makes them tick, eh?
 It's not just one size fits all, turns out!

 - Basic GAN (Vanilla GAN): This is the og, the simplest form.
 You got your generator and your discriminator, and they battle it out.
 The generator tries to fool the discriminator with fake images, and the discriminator tries to spot the fakes.
 It's kinda like a digital cat-and-mouse game.
 But, vanilla gans?
 They ain't perfect.
-They can be unstable, and sometimes they suffer from something called mode collapse, where the generator just starts cranking out the same few images over and over.
+They can be unstable, and sometimes they suffer from something called mode collapse.
+This happens when the generator gets stuck and just starts spitting out the same few images over and over, failing to capture the full diversity of the training data.

 Deep Convolutional GAN (DCGAN): Now, things are getting serious. dcgans use convolutional layers, which are like specialized filters for images.
 This makes them way better at handling image-specific tasks.
+They're specifically designed to leverage the spatial hierarchies present in images, allowing the generator to learn to produce more coherent and realistic image structures.
 Plus, they're more stable and produce higher quality images compared to those vanilla gans.
 Think of it as going from a sketch to a photograph – way more detail.

 Super-Resolution GAN (SRGAN): Wanna turn a blurry image into a crisp one? srgan's are your friend.
 They're all about image super-resolution and recovering lost details.
 But here's the kicker: they use something called perceptual loss functions.
 What are those?
-Well, they're designed to make the image look good to the human eye, not just have low error numbers.
+Well, instead of just measuring pixel-wise differences (like Mean Squared Error), perceptual loss functions measure the difference in feature representations extracted by a pre-trained deep neural network (often a VGG network).
+This means they aim to make the generated image perceptually similar to the ground truth, focusing on textures, edges, and overall visual quality that humans find pleasing, rather than just raw pixel accuracy.
 "Sagie Benaim, Tel Aviv University" introduced Generative Adversarial Networks for Image to Image Translation.

 Next up, we'll check out how these gans are actually used in the real world.